josemandujano92/2d-pinball-game/README.md

 * Vector2D.java: Class for 2D vector operations.

 ### How to Run
-Clone the repository into your Eclipse workspace. \
+* Clone the repository into your Eclipse workspace.
-Right‐click the project and select "Run As" > "1 Java Application". \
+* Right‐click the project and select "Run As" > "1 Java Application".
-The pinball window will open automatically.
+* The pinball window will open (then press S to start).

 ### Controls
 |Key|Action|